 I get sick of shredding so sometimes I put papers in the sink with hot soapy water and let them soak while I do other things.
 When I come back to them, they are easy to tear and mix into tight balls.
 When dry, these balls will be impossible to break apart for any information.

 For those who still have diaper duty at home and shred their sensitive documents.
 Throw some of that shredded paper in the diaper before you wrap it up and toss it out.
-No one will be willing to try and piece that info back together.

 I do not have a paper shredder but I have found a very effective, inexpensive way to protect my identity.
 I just tear anything with personal data on it once and then put in with the household garbage.
-I gets so messy, no one would be able to retrieve it!

 When shredding paper you only have to shred the parts with your personal info.
 Recycle the rest or use the blank side as scrap paper.